tobiaslocker/anything-you-should-know/unix.md

+## Bash
-##### Make a new directory and change into it
+### Make a new directory and change into it
-needs quotes for dirname with spaces, we don't do that...
+needs quotes for dirname with spaces
 ```console
 $ mkdir foo && cd $_
 ```